feroldi/cci/README.md

 [![Codecov](https://codecov.io/gh/feroldi/cci/branch/master/graph/badge.svg)](https://codecov.io/gh/feroldi/cci)

 This is an experimental project of a C compiler written in C++20.
-The implementation follows the ISO/IEC 9899:2011 standard (i.e., C11).
+The implementation follows the ISO/IEC 9899:2011 standard, i.e., C11.
-The main purpose of this project is to teach me compiler data structures, language design and optimization techniques.
+The main purpose of this project is to teach myself compiler data structures, language design and optimization techniques.

 ## Building

 Use `cmake` to build the project.
-The following sequence of commands builds the `cci` tool:
+The following sequence of commands builds the library, tools and unit tests:

 ```
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
-cmake --build . --target cci
+cmake --build .
 ```

 You may also specify a toolchain when generating build files by defining `CMAKE_TOOLCHAIN_FILE` to one of the supported toolchains in `cmake/toolchains/`.
 Both Clang and GCC are able to compile this project.
+So, for example, if you're going to build with GCC, you may specify the GCC toolchain like so:

 ```
-# For GCC:
+mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/gcc.cmake

-# For Clang:
-cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/clang.cmake
+cmake --build .
 ```

+The same goes for Clang.
+Just replace the `gcc` in `-DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/gcc.cmake` with `clang`.

 ## Usage